Tokyo 2020: Meet shooter Avani Lekhara, the first Indian woman to win a Paralympics gold

 She took up shooting in 2015 as a hobby after her father took her to a range during one summer vacation.

-In 2021, she matched Bindra’s iconic Beijing 2008 when she won India’s first medal in shooting at the Paralympics.
-The second time that India’s national anthem has played at a shooting medal ceremony ay the Olympics or Paralympics.
+In 2021, she matched Bindra’s iconic Beijing 2008 moment when she won India’s first ever medal in shooting at the Paralympics.
+It was the second time that India’s national anthem has played at a shooting medal ceremony at the Olympics or Paralympics.

-The 19-year-old created history in her debut Games when she became the first Indian woman to win a gold medal, finishing on top in R2 women’s 10m Air Rifle Standing SH1 at the Tokyo Paralympics on Monday.
-She led the field from the beginning of the final, finishing with a total of 249.6 points.
+The 19-year-old also created history in her debut campaign by becoming the first Indian woman ever to win a gold medal at the Paralympics, finishing on top in R2 women’s 10m Air Rifle Standing SH1 on Monday at the Asaka Shooting Range.
+She led the field from the beginning of the final, finishing with a total of 249.6 points, equalling the world record.

 Heading into the Tokyo Games, the teen was one of the top medal prospects for India.
 She has grown from strength to strength since winning her first state medal using a rifle borrowed from her coach.